Talk to our experts

 In the past few years, our experienced solicitors have advised hundreds of clients, locally and nationally on how to tackle an allegation of cohabitation and how to ensure benefit entitlement remains.

-Our solicitors with over 20 years of experience, understand the appropriate routes to challenge, appeal, and regain entitlement in the quickest possible way.
+Our benefit fraud solicitors with over 20 years of experience, understand the appropriate routes to challenge, appeal, and regain entitlement in the quickest possible way.

 Mrs G separated from her husband in 2004 and he left the marital home, leaving her with 3 children to raise.
 Her husband’s name remained on many household bills and on the mortgage as she simply did not remove them.
 Mrs G receives an overpayment from HMRC in excess of £100,000.